 Introduction to Vue.js.
-The first things to get familiar with when starting to use the tool is its web resources, forums, and the framework installation.
+The first things to get familiar with when starting to use the tool are its web resources, forums, and framework installation.
 We’ve mentioned some of them, but for the sake of having everything in one place, the links are gathered here:

 Tooling & libraries.
 Vue has an impressive package of tools for all basic programming needs offered on its main page:

 Vue.js official CLI.
-Command Line Interface used for development and installation of the Vue framework core libraries, as well as third-party plugins.
+Command Line Interface is used for the development and installation of the Vue framework core libraries, as well as third-party plugins.

 Development Tools.
-Browser development tools used for debugging application built with Vue.
+Browser development tools are used for debugging applications built with Vue.

 Vue Router.
 Routing and mapping components.

 Contribution links.
-As Vue.js lives thanks to its contributors and funding on different platforms, we will mention them here as well:
+Since Vue.js lives thanks to its contributors and funding on different platforms, we will mention them here as well: